PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: A new PAC-Bayesian Bound for RL

-We now present our main theoretical contribution: a new PAC-Bayesian generalization bound for reinforcement learning that explicitly accounts for temporal dependencies through the mixing time of the underlying Markov chain.
+We now present our main theoretical contribution: a new PAC-Bayes generalization bound for RL that explicitly accounts for temporal dependencies in data trajectories through the mixing time of the underlying Markov chain.